-Physical press kits with hard copies have almost completely gone out of style and have been replaced by the electronic press kit.
-The EPK, as it is known, is a traditional promo package in a digital form that lives on a band's or band manager's website.
+In the music industry, physical press kits have almost completely been replaced by the electronic press kit.
+The EPK, as it is known, is a traditional promo package in a digital form that lives on a band or band manager's website.
 Musicians can create their own EPKs using free programs and widgets and may also house them on hosting sites like SonicBids and ReverbNation.

 What's Included in an Electronic Press Kit (EPK)

-An electronic press kit should always contain the musician's biography and details about releases but can also include press photos, videos, upcoming tour dates, backline requirements and other marketing information.
+An electronic press kit should always contain the musician's biography and details about releases.
+It can also include press photos, videos, upcoming tour dates, backline requirements and other marketing information.
 All the content on EPKs is downloadable media meant to provide the reader or recipient with all information the necessary to include in a program, review, or article.
-Here are a few of the things you should consider including in your EPK.
+Here are some things you should think about including:

 - Biography and Discography: Also called a "backgrounder," the bio grabs a reader's attention and communicates the musician's style or genre.
 Unlike a traditional resume designed to attract an employer, the bio is a narrative peek into a band's artistry and gives readers a taste of the group's influences and sound.
 A separate discography section features a list of available recordings.

 - Samples of Your Music: EPKs naturally include samples of music.
 Sometimes they showcase a variety of reels with snippets or complete tracks to appeal to different audiences including fans, clients, promoters, and presenters.

 - Your Performance Calendar: Building an audience is critical to every artist, and a list of gigs and performances is a critical component of every press kit.
 The calendar should be revised and updated often.